-Participation and engagement around a change initiatives is not:

-- Communication is important, but communication alone is not enough for engagement. - Co-creation the participatory co-design of solutions: is the missing link between communication and engagement.
+- Participation and engagement around a change initiatives is not: - communication or a two-way dialogue or one-way Series of information. - Communication is important, but communication alone is not enough for engagement. - Co-creation the participatory co-design of solutions: is the missing link between communication and engagement.